tjryankeogh/phytophotoutils/docs/source/index.rst

 ..
-PhytoPhotoUtils documentation master file, created by sphinx-quickstart on Mon May 20 13:30:10 2019.
+PhytoPhotoUtils documentation master file, created by sphinx-quickstart on Wed Apr  7 23:22:53 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Phytoplankton Photophysiology Utilities
+Welcome to PhytoPhotoUtils's documentation!
 ===========================================

 .. toctree::